mikel-egana-aranguren/SADI-Docker-Galaxy/README.md

 git clone https://github.com/galaxyproject/galaxy.git
 ```

-Download/clone this repository and copy the `SADI-Docker` directory to the `tools` directory in galaxy.
+Download/clone this repository and copy the `SADI-Docker` directory to the `tools` directory in your Galaxy installation.
 You can also install the Galaxy tools from within your Galaxy instance as regular Galaxy tools (https://toolshed.g2.bx.psu.edu/view/mikel-egana-aranguren/sadi_docker/54c48f9ca32b).
 There are 5 Galaxy tools:

 * `SADI-Docker-sadi_client`: a SADI client for synchronous SADI services.
 * `SADI-Docker-RDFSyntaxConverter`: a tool to convert between different RDF syntaxes, including production of TSV files.